 The internal risk manager must investigate an allegation of sexual misconduct which is made against a member of the facility's personnel who has direct patient contact, when the allegation is that the sexual misconduct occurred to a patient at the facility or on the grounds of the facility.
-Any person who witnessed or who possesses actual knowledge of the act that is the basis of an allegation of sexual abuse shall notify the local police and notify the risk manager and the administrator.
-The internal risk manager must report every allegation of sexual misconduct to the administrator; notify the family or guardian of the victim, if a minor, that an allegation of sexual misconduct has been made and that an investigation is being conducted, and report to the Department of Health every allegation of sexual misconduct, as defined in Chapter 456 FAC and the respective practice act, by a licensed health care professional that involves a patient.
+Any person who witnessed or who possesses actual knowledge of the act that is the basis of an allegation of sexual abuse shall notify the local police, the risk manager, and the administrator.

+The internal risk manager must report every allegation of sexual misconduct to the administrator; if the victim is a minor, notify the family or guardian that an allegation of sexual misconduct has been made, and that an investigation is being conducted.
+Sexual misconduct is defined in F.S.
+456.063 and respective practice acts.
+The allegation of sexual misconduct by a licensed health care professional that involves a patient must be reported to the Department of Health.